 While there has been tremendous innovation in the technology of AI, what amazes me most is what customers want to build with these new tools.
 AI is not limited to the largest SaaS and cloud service providers — We work with regional banks, chip companies, healthcare providers, local manufacturing plants and more, all eager to use AI to improve their businesses and even the world.
 The world of AI isn’t just drones and self driving cars, we have yet to see a Global 2000 industry that can’t be improved with AI.

 There have been tremendous strides taken in the technology and improvement of AI, and the limits of what it’s capable of will always be tested.
 AI is not limited to improved operational efficiency and cut costs through automation.
 It has the potential to provide enterprises with important and valuable insights to improve their businesses.
 The possibilities of AI go beyond anything we can really comprehend right now since a full new form of computing has materialized.
 It is as impactful as the creation of the original personal computer or the advent of the networking and software that led to the Internet.
 AI is going to make business and quite likely the world, will look very different in 20 years.

-You can join Joseph and the Pure Storage team at The AI Summit San Francisco, September 19-20
+You can join Brian and the Pure Storage team at The AI Summit San Francisco, September 19-20